Believe, Grow, Achieve

 What is the role of the Governing Body?

-Each committee meets at least once termly to monitor, review and plan the various aspects of their remits.
-Their work feeds into the Full Governing Body termly meeting, at which all governors are present.
 Governors make visits into school so that we are able to see for ourselves what is happening in the school.
 We are closely involved in the Ofsted inspection process and in monitoring action plans put in place to improve standards in school.

 The role of governor is rewarding and challenging.
 It is all about the children.